 If you have a general Bubbler-related question, please contact:

 Portraits by former artist-in-residence: Rachal Duggan of RADillustrates.

 Trent Miller is an artist, curator, and the Head Bubblerarian at Madison Public Library, where he is spearheading the library's artist focused program called The Bubbler.
 He was recognized by Library Journal as a 2015 Mover & Shaker for his work on the Bubbler Program.
 Miller centers his energies on establishing the public library as a platform for creative and innovative art events, shows, and workshops with an emphasis on local creators.

-Rebecca Millerjohn is the Teaching & Learning Librarian at Madison Public Library.
+Rebecca Millerjohn is a Youth Services Librarian (with a focus on teaching and learning) at Madison Public Library.
 Previously a six year classroom teacher, her library work focuses on school-age programming, educator support, and maker education with MPL's Bubbler program.
 As the Bubbler’s project manager for their Maker Corps and Making Spaces initiatives, she loves sock monsters, power tools, paper circuits, and when kids get those little scrunched faces that show they are THINKING.